ghost-goblin/CySA/part4.md

    + `C:\Windows\System32\Config\RegBack`
    + NTUSER.DAT hive in the `C:\Users\<username>\` directory
 - Memory
-   + **System Memory Acquisition** is a process that creates an image file of the system memory that can be analysed to identify the processes that are running, the contents of the temporary file systems.
-Registry data, network connections, cryptographic keys and more
+   + **System Memory Acquisition** is a process that creates an image file of the system memory that can be analysed to identify the processes that are running, the contents of the temporary file systems
+   + While most of the Windows registry is stored on the disk, some keys (like `HKLM\Hardware`) are only stored in memory, so you should analyse the Registry via a memory dump
+      + Registry data
+      + Network connections
+      + Cryptographic keys

 ## Mobile
 ## Cloud